kztk-m/ps-lenses-hs/README.md

 The project files are structured as follows:

-* `src/Domain.hs` Type classes for poset structures.
+* `src/Domain.hs` Type classes for i-poset structures.
+No ordering definitions, as they are only relevant in laws.
 * `src/Err.hs` A monad for error reporting.
 * `src/PSLens.hs` The main definition of partial-state lenses and their combinators, including those not mentioned in our paper.
 * `src/PSLensTH.hs` Template Haskell to simplify pair manipulation (not mentioned in the paper).